Lacrymology/states/graylog2/doc/pillar.rst

 graylog2:shards
 ~~~~~~~~~~~~~~~

-The number of shards for your indices
+The number of shards for your indices.

 graylog2:replicas
 ~~~~~~~~~~~~~~~~~

-The number of replicas for your indices
+The number of replicas for your indices.

 graylog2:recent_index_ttl_minutes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The number of minutes to show recent index
+The number of minutes to show recent index.

 graylog2:processbuffer_processors
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~